Post No.: 0581

-A stressor like adversity, misfortune, loss, chronic under-stimulation, confinement, maltreatment or trauma – particularly early in life – can lead to adaptive behaviours or coping mechanisms in the context of the stressful event (e.g. being abused by a violent parent can lead to a child finding it harder to trust others anymore, hiding their emotions and/or being withdrawn, in order to cope with the situation and to not further attract the parent’s aggressive attention).
-But whilst this works as an adaptation or coping strategy in the short-term, this behaviour becomes maladaptive in the wider context and long-term (e.g. when amongst peers, not reaching out for help because of distrusting others, hiding one’s emotions too well and self-isolation).
-This will then create a vicious cycle, where the maladaptive behaviour results in even more maladaptive behaviour (e.g. the distrust and isolation leads to being treated in an unfriendly way by others, which leads to further distrust and loneliness).
+A stressor like adversity, misfortune, loss, chronic under-stimulation, confinement, abandonment, maltreatment or trauma – particularly when young – can lead to adaptive behaviours or coping mechanisms in the context of the stressful event (e.g. a violently abusive parent can lead to a child finding it harder to trust others anymore, hiding their emotions and/or being socially withdrawn, in order to cope with the situation and not further attract the parent’s aggressive attention).
+But whilst this works as an adaptation or coping strategy in the short-term, this behaviour becomes maladaptive in the wider context and long-term (e.g. when amongst peers, not reaching out for help because of distrusting others, hiding one’s emotions and problems too well and self-isolation).
+This’ll then create a vicious cycle, where the maladaptive behaviour results in even more maladaptive behaviour (e.g. the distrust and preferring to be alone leads to being treated in unfriendly ways by others, which leads to further distrust and loneliness).
 Stress affects a child’s development and growth, even when in the womb.
 The early years are critical years for the rest of a person’s life.

 If an abused or neglected child is adopted or fostered into a loving, caring family by the age of ~2 then their prognosis will be as good as any non-abused or non-neglected child who is adopted or fostered by the same age.
 However, if the abuse or neglect occurs or continues beyond ~2 years old and they don’t get adopted into a loving, caring family until later, then the effects of the abuse or neglect will likely have a lasting effect on them developmentally.
 For instance, they may develop attachment issues (e.g. they may feel fearful of being loved – or if they accept any love, they may feel exceptionally fearful of ever losing that love).
 The first few years of their lives may not be remembered but they’ll shape them greatly.
 After ~2 years old, children will start to be able to remember specific events.